Pelican-Elegant/elegant/documentation/content/101 Quick Start/getting-new-releases.md

-If you have any reservations about actively subscribing to a newsletter through a mailing list, you can passively subscribe to receive updates notices for Elegant by subscribing to the RSS feed for this website.
-By selecting the RSS Feed icon under `Stay In Touch`, your browser will handle the information according to any plugins present.
+If you have any reservations about actively subscribing to a newsletter through a mailing list, you can passively subscribe to receive updates notices for Elegant by subscribing to the RSS feed for this website using your browser.
+By selecting the RSS Feed icon under `Stay In Touch`, your browser will handle the information according to any plugins present in your browser.

 Most browsers will require you to install a plugin or extension to enable you to read and subscribe to the RSS feed.
 Without it, you will see a jumbled mess of text that is the